 By doing this prep work, you’ll know what you want your presentation to cover and achieve and will be able to create it more efficiently.

 Writing for speaking situations is different than writing content that is meant to be read.
-You have to make sure the language of your presentation flows when spoken without cutting down on its substance.
+To improve your presentation skills, you have to make sure the language you use flows when spoken without cutting down on its substance.
 Here are a few tips to help you assemble a rough script for your presentation.

 Before you draft a full speech, jot down the main points of your presentation.
 Seeing a basic sketch of your ideas gives you an opportunity to quickly change or switch certain topics without investing much energy and time.